wintonpc/pbr/README.md

           - if this proves to be more than actually needed, pad with zero bits
           - if not enough, insert the appropriate number of additional bytes.
             (std::vector.insert() is likely performant enough for this)

+- performance findings
+  - function pointers are slightly faster than big switch. changing to big switch for writes was 2% slower on average. expect it would be 4% slower with reads changed over too.
-  - reuse the same vector for temporary embedded message writing
+  - reusing the same vector for writing embedded messages added ~5% speed improvement.
+    - unfortunately, this break message embedding more than 1 level deep. could fix with multiple temp buffers, but might not pull its weight.
+  - the ability to deflate/inflate incurs negligible overhead, about 1-2%